SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Interview_Questions.md

     arge one arg two

 ### How do you handle errors in shellscript (or) How do you debug a shellscript ?
-Shellscript will not exit when it faces errors, it will continue to run, we need to check every command using exit-status "$?" and exit if faces any error, we can also "set -e" also after shibang, but it will not work most of the times.
+Shellscript will not exit when it faces errors, it will continue to run, we need to check every command using exit-status "$?" we can also "set -e" after shibang, but it will not work most of the times.

 ### What’s the difference between > and >> in shell scripting ?
-Greaterthan symbol > means overwrites the file and >> appends the file.
+Greaterthan symbol > means overwrites the file and >> means appends the file.

 ### How do you read a file line-by-line in bash ?

-        while IFS= read -r line; do
+        while IFS= read -r line
+        do
           echo "$line"
         done < file.txt

 ### Explain the difference between soft link and hard link ?
-Soft link (symbolic link): Points to the file path, can link across file systems, breaks if the original is deleted.
-Hard link: Points directly to the inode, must be on the same file system, remains valid even if the original is deleted.
+Soft link (symbolic link) Points to the file path, can link across file systems, breaks if the original is deleted.
+Hard link Points directly to the inode, must be on the same file system, remains valid even if the original is deleted.

 ### How do you check if a process is running in a shell script ?

-        if pgrep -x "nginx" > /dev/null; then echo "Running"
+        if pgrep -x "nginx" > /dev/null
+        then
+          echo "Running"
         else
           echo "Not running"
         fi

 ### How do you replace all occurrences of a string in a file using shell commands ?
-sed -i 's/old_text/new_text/g' file.txt
+Using Stream line editor ---> sed -i 's/old_text/new_text/g' file.txt

 ### How do you find the number of lines, words, and characters in a file ?
-wc file.txt
+Using word count ---> wc file.txt

 ### Write a script that reads usernames from a file and checks if they exist in the system ?

         #!/bin/bash
-        while read -r user; do
+        while read -r user
+        do
-          if id "$user" &>/dev/null; then
+          if id "$user" &>/dev/null
+          then
             echo "$user exists"
           else
             echo "$user not found"
           fi
         done < users.txt

+Here &>/dev/null ---> &> → Redirect both standard output (stdout) and standard error (stderr).
+/dev/null ---> The “black hole” of Linux — anything sent here is discarded.
+That means Run the id command for $user, but throw away all output (whether it’s normal output or error messages).

 ### Write a script to read a file and print only lines that contain the word "ERROR" ?

         #!/bin/bash
         LOG_FILE="/var/log/messages"
         grep "ERROR" "$LOG_FILE"

 ### Write a script to check if a service is running; if not, start it ?

         #!/bin/bash
         SERVICE="nginx"

-        if ! pgrep -x "$SERVICE" > /dev/null; then
+        if ! pgrep -x "$SERVICE" > /dev/null
+        then
           echo "$SERVICE is not running.
 Starting..."
           systemctl start "$SERVICE"
         else
           echo "$SERVICE is running."
         fi

-###